KatherineMichel/digital-commonplace/python.md

 https://github.com/tomwojcik/starlette-context | tomwojcik/starlette-context: Middleware for Starlette (and FastAPI) that allows you to store and access context data, like correlation id or metadata. https://twitter.com/_tomchristie/status/1215240517962870784 | Tom Christie on Twitter: "Our latest release of HTTPX now has both sync &amp; async support again. 👍🎉 HTTPX 0.11 gives you: * A fully featured requests-like API. * Sync &amp; Async support. * Support for both asyncio and Trio. * HTTP/1.1 (both cases) and HTTP/2 (currently async only). https://t.co/BDO5YRdH35" / Twitter

-PyTest
-https://twitter.com/codewithanthony/status/1213573183879692289 | Anthony Sottile on Twitter: "#pytest 4.6.9 has been released! this marks the beginning of community supported 4.6 maintenance of python 2 / python 3.4 (core will still accept patches to 4.6 but will no longer be actively backporting to 4.6) -- long live python 2! more details here: https://t.co/6b7Ilkr8ko" / Twitter
 PyPy
 https://twitter.com/pypyproject/status/1209476917012897792 | The PyPy Project on Twitter: "Happy Holidays from the PyPy team!
 Matti just released PyPy 7.3 🎉🎉🎉!
 The highlight is manylinux2010 wheel support, also the default Linux builds are now portable and should run on many Linux variants https://t.co/eqCTWDgqoF" / Twitter